unional/unional.github.io/blog/2021-03-21-what-is-functional-programming.md

 Therefore, the ONLY requirement of FP is pure function.

-Of course, that is a lot more going on, such as composition, associativity, monoid, monad, functor, etc.
+That means you can write functional programing any programming language.

-But those are categorizations and extensions to this simple concept.
+Of course, just that requirement is not that useful.

-I will talk about them at a later time.
+There are still a lot more to talk about.

-Happy coding!
+Until then, Happy coding!

 ## References